-a thousand years the story of Ricasoli has, not surprisingly, become closelv interwoven with that of the region.
+With a history that dates back nearly a thousand years the story of Ricasoli has, not surprisingly, become closely interwoven with that of the region.
 The strength and importance of this long association has been captured in a number of historical documents, including a reproduction of the Ricasoli family tree that was printed in 1584, which is one of the first references to wine in the Chianti region.
 Later documentation shows Ricasoli's growing importance in the region, with records from the 1600's detailing its first exports to Amsterdam and England.
 Bettino Ricasoli, who was known as the 'Iron Baron'. is also credited with producing the original Chianti Classico blend in the 19th Century.
 He was the interior minister of the Tuscany region and become Prime Minister of the newly unified Italy on two occasions in the late 1860's.